NATIONAL PEANUT DAY

 HOW TO OBSERVE #NationalPeanutDay

 Explore the world of the peanut and crack open some for a healthful snack.
 Use #NationalPeanutDay to post on social media.
+You can also discover more tasty nuts by reading 9 Delicious Nuts from Around the World.

 NATIONAL PEANUT DAY HISTORY